bkies23/bkies23/README.md

 - 👀 I am interested in a remote part-time programming job.
 I graduated Magna Cum Laude from St. Mary's University in San Antonio with a degree in Computer Science and a minor in Mathematics.
 - 🌱 For the last couple of years I have been working exclusively with Java NetBeans and MySql.
 I have uploaded to GitHub four programs written during this time.
-Two of the          programs use the Swing pallette for adding components and I manually coded componets for the other two.
-I have previously worked with C, C++, C Sharp, Java, Basic, Pascal,      and a little COBOL.
+Two of the          programs use the Swing pallette and for the other two I have manually coded the componets.
+I have previously worked with C, C++, C Sharp, Basic, Pascal, and a little COBOL.
      Here is a synopsis of each program with an item or two about the code.

      U.S. Flag Histories: